hashgraph/guardian/README.md

 > **_NOTE:_**  You can use the Schema Topic ID (`INITIALIZATION_TOPIC_ID`) already present in the configuration files, or you can specify your own.

 > **_NOTE:_**  for any other GUARDIAN\_ENV name of your choice just copy and paste the file `./configs/.env.template.guardian.system` and rename as `./configs/.env.<choosen name>.guardian.system`

 #### 4. Now, we have two options to setup IPFS node :  1.
 Local node 2.
-IPFS Web3Storage node.
+IPFS Web3Storage node 3.
+Filebase Bucket.

 ##### 4.1 Setting up IPFS Local node: